How to Get Over Regrets: Harm, Benefits, and Tips

 Taking a cooking class, picking up another language, or visiting somewhere totally different are all ways to shake up your routine.
 They’ll give you back that excitement for life that’s difficult when regrets fill your head with “what ifs.”

-Live in the Present Moment And Manage Feelings
+Live in the Present Moment and Manage Feelings

 Take a break, deep breath, and remember that this moment is all you have.
 Nothing can erase regrets unless you are living in the now.